mkb93/databases/relational databases/design/design.md

 ```
 # EXAMPLE USER STORY:
-# (analyse only the relevant part - here the final line).

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' titles.
+I want to see a list of students' names.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' release years.
+I want to see a list of cohorts' names.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of artists' names.
+I want to see a list of cohorts' starting dates.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to know each album's artist.
+I want to see a list of students' cohorts.
 ```

 ```
 Nouns:

-album, title, release year, artist, name
+students, names, cohorts, starting_dates,  students_cohorts.
 ```

 ## 2. Infer the Table Name and Columns